php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 ```

 Similarly, a `do while` statement looks like the following.
 Note the placement
-of parentheses, spaces, and braces.
+of parentheses, tabs, and braces.

 ```php
 <?php